Convert Vanilla Extract from Cup to Millilitres

 How many cups of vanilla extract is 250 millilitres?

 250 millilitres of vanilla extract is 1 cup.
 The conversion works the same in reverse, so you can switch between millilitres and cups without changing the result.
 This helps when a recipe lists cups but you would rather weigh or measure in millilitres.
-The converter above and the chart below cover both directions for any amount.
+The converter above and the chart above cover both directions for any amount.

 What is 1/2 cup vanilla extract in millilitres?

 1/2 cup of vanilla extract is 125 millilitres.
 The ratio is fixed, so 1 cup of vanilla extract is 250 millilitres and 2 cups is 500 millilitres.
 Half measures come up often when scaling a recipe down, and the figure divides cleanly.
-Use the converter above for any other amount, or the chart below for the common ones.
+Use the converter above for any other amount, or the chart above for the common ones.